amiiirdara/CartPole/README.md

 ## CartPole

-This project aims to be an example of implementation of reinforcement learning using Gym library in Python.
+This project aims to be an example of the implementation of reinforcement learning using the Gym library in Python.

 **It specifically**

-**Phase1**: Focuses on the **"CartPole"** environment provided by Gym.
+**Phase 1**: Focuses on the **"CartPole"** environment provided by Gym.

-**Phase2**: Takes a look to some algorithms like QLearning and SARSA.
+**Phase 2**: Takes a look at some algorithms like QLearning and SARSA.

-**Phase3**: Provides a custom env named CustomMiniGridEnv instead of using Gym environments and apply Tabular QLearning on it.
+**Phase 3**: Provides a custom env named CustomMiniGridEnv instead of using Gym environments and applies Tabular QLearning on it.

-**Phase4**: Makes itself better and better in deeper insights
+**Phase 4**: Makes itself better and better in deeper insights

 ## Contributors
-AmirMahdi Daraei
+**AmirMahdi Daraei**

-Helia AkhtarKavian
+**Helia AkhtarKavian**